toransahu/g4g/misc/README.md

 ## 26. Largest number possible after removing 'k' digits.
 ## 27. Mirror a given binary tree.
 ## 28. Return a pair of 2 numbers from an unsorted array such that the sum is equal to x.
+## 29. Find the first non repeating character in a string?
+## 30. Suppose you have a matrix of scattered 1s and 0s.
+Cluster of 1s form an island.
+How will you find number of such islands?